stitchdata/docs/_developer-content/connect/guides/api/configure-oauth-for-a-source.md

 # -------------------------- #

 next-steps: |
   Congratulations on configuring OAuth for a source!
+To fully configure a souce, you might also need to [select streams and fields]({{ link.connect.guides.select-streams-and-fields | prepend: site.baseurl }}) to replicate.

+  Check out the [Tutorials and resources]({{ link.connect.guides.category | prepend: site.baseurl }}) to see what else you can do with Stitch Connect.
 ---